-MHRA has some special programs available for public housing and HCV residents:
+MHRA has special programs available for its participating residents:

-Supportive Services Program (SSP) - HCV only
+Supportive Services Program (SSP) - PBV

-Providing a residential environment with supportive services (meals and household tasks) in certain MHRA-managed, Project-Based Voucher sites, the SSP assists the elderly and persons with disabilities to remain independent in their community.
+The SSP provides a residential environment with supportive services (meals and household tasks) and PBV in certain MHRA-managed sites.
+The SSP assists the elderly and persons with disabilities to remain independent in their community.
 To be eligible, individuals must be assessed as in need of assistance with at least two (2) Activities of Daily Living (housekeeping, laundry, meals, etc.).

-Family Self-Sufficiency - HCV and PH
+Family Self-Sufficiency (FSS) - PH and HCV/PBV

-Offers assessment, training and case management to enrolled HCV participants to help them achieve economic independence.
+FSS offers assessment, case management, and training to enrolled PH and HCV participants to help them achieve economic independence.
 Participants must commit to working toward achieving economic self-sufficiency within five (5) years.